 $ heroku buildpacks:add --index 1 heroku/nodejs

 This will insert the Node.js buildpack at the first position in the order of buildpack execution, and move the other buildpacks that are ahead of it down one position.
-Thus the Ruby buildpack will now be the second buildpack to run.
+Thus the Ruby buildpack that was set in the previous example will now be the second buildpack to run.